Lux Christian Academy: Policies & Handbook

 Severe or Repeated Misconduct: Any behavior that consistently disrupts the learning environment, violates school policies, or endangers the safety of other students, faculty, or staff.

-Online Bullying: Persistent online bullying or harassment that continues despite intervention efforts and
+Online Bullying: Persistent online bullying or harassment that continues despite intervention efforts and negatively impacts the day-to-day operations of the school, faculty, and students.

 Academic Dishonesty: Repeated incidents of cheating, plagiarism, or any other form of academic